Feng Zhang: Honors

 Zhang is a recipient of the NIH Director's Pioneer Award and a 2012 Searle Scholar.
 He was named one of MIT Technology Reviews's TR35 in 2013.
 His work on optogenetics and CRISPR has been recognized by a number of awards, including: the 2011 Perl-UNC Prize (shared with Boyden and Deisseroth); the 2014 Alan T. Waterman Award, the National Science Foundation's highest honor that annually recognizes an outstanding researcher under the age of 35; the 2014 Gabbay Award (shared with Jennifer Doudna and Emmanuelle Charpentier); the 2014 Young Investigator Award from the Society for Neuroscience (shared with Diana Bautista) as well as the ISTT Young Investigator Award from the International Society for Transgenic Technologies.
 Zhang also received a New York Stem Cell Foundation (NYSCF) – Robertson Stem Cell Investigator Award in 2014, and was named the 2016 NYSCF – Robertson Stem Cell Prize Recipient.

 In 2015, Zhang became the inaugural recipient of Tsuneko & Reiji Okazaki Award (Nagoya University) and in 2016, he was once again (for the 2nd and 3rd time) sharing honors with Doudna and Charpentier when receiving the Gairdner Foundation International Award and the Tang Prize.

 In 2016, he became a laureate of the Asian Scientist 100 by the Asian Scientist.

 In 2017, he received the Albany Medical Center Prize (jointly with Emmanuelle Charpentier, Jennifer Doudna, Luciano Marraffini, and Francisco Mojica) and the Lemelson-MIT Prize.

 In 2018, Zhang was elected as a Fellow of the American Academy of Arts and Sciences, and a member of the National Academy of Sciences, National Academy of Medicine.

 In 2019, he received the Harvey Prize of the Technion/Israel for the year 2018 (jointly with Emmanuelle Charpentier and Jennifer Doudna).
 In the same year, Zhang received the Golden Plate Award of the American Academy of Achievement.

 Zhang's research on CRISPR-Cas9 gene editing, while significant, was not recognized by the Nobel Prize committee in 2020, which instead awarded the prize to Emmanuelle Charpentier and Jennifer Doudna for their groundbreaking work on the subject.

 In 2021, he received the Richard Lounsbery Award.

 In 2025, Zhang and Doudna were both recipients of the National Medal of Technology and Innovation.

+In 2026, Zhang was inducted into the National Inventors Hall of Fame.

-As of 2025, Zhang serves on the board of trustees of non-profit organizations Society for Science and Center for Excellence in Education.
+As of 2026, Zhang serves on the board of trustees of non-profit organizations Society for Science and Center for Excellence in Education.